saahinduran/STM32-Based-Quadcopter-Flight-Controller-Software/README.md

 9) Driver for MPU6050, MS5611,U-Blox M8N GPS, HMC5883L Compass
 10) Flight Logging: If Enabled, Flight Log Data Such as Gyro Data, Compass Data, Barometer and GPS Data is Written Into Embedded Flash of the Microcontroller (Embedded Flash Then Can Be Read and Flight Log Data Plotted via MATLAB Script That We Will Share Soon)

-Note: Detailed documentation, circuit schematics and a guidance about how you can deploy the code to your microcontroller will be added soon.
+Note: Detailed documentation and a guidance about how you can deploy the code to your microcontroller will be added soon.

 See the videos of the quad in following channel: https://www.youtube.com/@sahinduran66

+Note: You may find the circuit schematics in the circuit folder.
+Credit: Şeyda Nur KAS